Dryopteris erythrosora: Etymology

+The common name, "autumn fern", refers to the coppery-red colour of the emerging fronds, which, even in spring, gives the fern an autumnal appearance.

 Description

 It is semi-evergreen (in cooler climates), with bipinnate fronds 30–70 cm tall by 15–35 cm broad, with 8–20 pairs of pinnae.
 The fronds have a coppery tint when young, but mature to dark green.
 It has an upright to down-lying rhizome which is thick and branched, so that it forms several crowns.

 The leaves are funnel-shaped with the top ones being leathery shiny, divided twice, triangular in shape and pointy.
 The individual leaflets are narrow lanceolate.
 Its edge is almost completely sown up.

 The leaf stalks are about a third as long as the leaf, striated, yellow to red, with linear to lancet-shaped brown scales, containing two large and several small vascular bundles in a cross-sectional drawing.

 When budding, the young fronds are coppery red and later green.
 There can also be several leaf outlets per year.
 The spores, which are kidney-shaped, become ripe between summer and autumn.